-Each credit facility is approved by the bank's CRM team.
+Each credit facility is approved by the bank's Credit Approval Committee and CRM is a standing member of this committee (all members have veto power).
 Each facility is covered by a legal agreement that is appropriate for the type of transaction.
 On a case-by-case basis, Credit Suisse mitigates its credit risk associated with lending and credit related activities.
 This may be accomplished by taking collateral or a security interest in assets and other means.

 Country risk is the risk of a substantial, systemic loss of value in the financial assets of a country or group of countries, which may be caused by dislocations in the credit, equity, and/or currency markets.
 Credit Suisse's major operating divisions all assume country risk in a variety of ways.
-The setting of limits for this risk is the responsibility of CARMC based on recommendations of CRM team, Strategic Risk Management ('SRM') and Credit Suisse's economists.
+The setting of limits for this risk is the responsibility of CARMC based on recommendations of CRM team, Market and Liquidity Risk Management ('MLRM') and Credit Suisse's economists.
 Country limits for emerging markets are approved by the Chairman's Committee of the Board of Directors of Credit Suisse Group, a portion of which is delegated to CARMC.
 For trading positions, country risk is a function of the notional and mark-to-market exposure of the position, while for loans and related facilities country risk is a function of the amount that Credit Suisse has lent or committed to lend.
 The day-to-day management of country exposure is assigned to each of the core businesses in accordance with its business authorisations and limit allocations.